 Earlier today, President Donald Trump issued NSPM-2, which reorganizes the National Security Council.
 Every president that comes into office creates a National Security Policy Memorandum to reorganize the NSC to reflect their own sensibilities.
 Below is a summary of how President Trump has organized his NSC.

-My thoughts on President Trump's National Security Presidential Memorandum 2 (NSPM-2), which defines the organization and functions of President Trump's National Security Council (NSC) and Homeland Security Council (HSC).
+The White House has just released National Security Presidential Memorandum 2 (NSPM-2), which defines the organization and functions of President Trump's National Security Council (NSC) and Homeland Security Council (HSC).